nf-core/sarek/docs/USAGE.md

 ### --callName `Name`

-Specify a name for MultiQC report (optionnal)
+Specify a name for MultiQC report (optional)

 ### --contactMail `email`

-Specify an email for MultiQC report (optionnal)
+Specify an email for MultiQC report (optional)

 ### --help